Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 Your instructor will inform you about how long your environment will remain in operation and if you will be covering other modules.

 Go back to the [module list](../#/module-list)

 ---
+## The Contrast Security workshop project

+The `Contrast-Security-OSS/workshop` repository contains the contents of this workshop, plus helper scripts and tools to speed things along.

+We encourage you to browse through this open-source repository to review the contents of the build scripts and source code.
+We will not use the code directly, and do not need to check it out.

+This repository is available at: https://github.com/Contrast-Security-OSS/spring-petclinic

+---
 ## LAB: Checkout and build